There

 Naga rose higher in the air and veered sideward, both riders stiffened their

 grip.
-Taut wings rose and fell, pushing against
+Taut wings rose and fell, pushing against air currents that forced them

-with bony, finger-like extensions.
-They
+each one outlined with bony, finger-like extensions.
+They were beautiful and

-(Look!
 There’s a coastline!)

 Eena